pvanisacker/heremaps/README.md

 ## Intro

 A Splunk app for map visualizations using HERE maps

-This app requires that you have HERE api credentials.
-See http://developer.here.com for requesting them.

-You can set these credentials using the setup dashboard.

-Or you can configure them in heremaps/local/setup.conf

 It includes 3 different visualizations types, one reverse geocoding custom command and a couple of csv lookups.

+See a couple of screenshots in:

 For questions about the app, please raise them on http://answers.splunk.com